chriscamhm/clean_cooking/readme.md

     3. Access to public water
     4. Urban residency
 *   **Conclusion:** Surprisingly, Socioeconomic Status (SES) and education levels were the *lowest* contributors to the model's predictions.
 The results emphasize that mere connection to an energy grid is insufficient; structural factors like urban infrastructure, public services, and appliance ownership (stoves) are the primary drivers in the transition to clean cooking.

-## Repository Structure
-*(Note to author: You can update this section based on your actual file and folder structure)*
-*   `data/`: Contains the preprocessed CLSS datasets (or scripts to fetch them).
-*   `notebooks/`: Jupyter notebooks containing the Exploratory Data Analysis (EDA) and model prototyping.
-*   `src/`: Python scripts for data preprocessing, model training, and evaluation.
-*   `PTNY8.pdf`: The complete research document detailing the theoretical framework and extended findings.
-*   `requirements.txt`: Python dependencies required to run the code.

-## Getting Started
-1. Clone the repository.
-2. Install the required dependencies: `pip install -r requirements.txt`.
-3. Run the preprocessing and training scripts located in the `src/` directory.